 Mini Lesson Four; Matching preposition openers to sentence endings will continue to extend your children's English grammar skills.

-Mini Lesson Five; Generating ideas for writing develops your children's confidence to take risks with their writing and begin to develop a talent for and interest in, writing.
+Mini Lesson Five; Generating new ideas for writing develops your children's confidence to take risks and begin to further develop a talent for and interest in, writing.

 Mini Lesson Seven; Enjoy reading the 'Dawson Near Dakota Dragon' story while searching for prepositions.
-Read the story aloud to hear the flow and rhythm of the language first before circling the prepositions.
+Read the story aloud to hear the flow and rhythm of the language first before reading a second time to find and circle the prepositions.

-View the List of Prepositions for more writing help.
+View the List of Prepositions for more writing suggestions.

 The English language has a vast amount of wonderful words to use to enhance your children's writing.
-Have your children write a preposition diagram in their notebook to continue to improve their spelling and develop their vocabulary.
+Have your children write a preposition diagram in their notebook to continue to improve their spelling and development of their vocabulary.
 Write the words all around the page to demonstrate the meaning of the preposition.
-Write the words, 'at the top', at the top of the page and so on.
+Write the words, 'at the top', at the top of the page, write, 'along the side', along the edge of the page and so on.
 Have fun with the English language.